-Washington State's economic forecast for 2022 projects a continuation of strength in the real estate market, with increases in state personal income, construction employment and housing permits.
-The District benefited from the strength in the construction industry as the District added new system connections resulting in an increase in total utility accounts of 4.5%.
+Washington State's economic forecast for 2023 projects a decline in the real estate market after several years of strong growth, with increases in state personal income and high inflation rates.
+The District has benefited from the strength in the construction industry as in 2022, the District added new system connections resulting in an increase in total utility accounts of 3.0%.

-New construction connections to the public sewer system increased by 108 or 7.3% in 2021 from 2020, with a total of 1,578 permits issued in 2021 (see Schedule 17 for details).
-Construction projects in the District service area that required new sewer services from 2019 through 2021 were as follows:
+New construction connections to the public sewer system decreased by 606 or 38.4% in 2022 from 2021, with a total of 972 permits issued in 2022 (see Schedule 17 for details).
+Construction projects in the District service area that required new sewer services from 2020 through 2022 were as follows:

-Construction Projects 2021 2020 2019
+Construction Projects 2022 2021 2020

-New subdivisions 24 34 34
+New subdivisions 25 24 34

-New single-family lots 871 984 1,460
+New single-family lots 900 871 984

-Commercial developments 5 12 12
+Commercial developments 11 5 12

-Commercial equivalent residential units 20 1 3
+Commercial equivalent residential units 347.1 20 1

-Apartment units 492 72 285
+Apartment units 12 492 72